JacobH1992/one-click-hugo-cms/site/content/work/tandem-brand-launch.md

 {{< figure src="/img/tdm-brand/tdm-agb-app.jpg" alt="A Good Bank App" >}}

-### A new brand
+---

+### Stronger together

 For the next six months, we set about defining the brand for the new bank.
 I was involved in and helped facilitate numerous workshops, Co-Founder events and testing sessions with {{% a_blank "Wolff Olins" "http://www.wolffolins.com/" %}} and other Tandem employees.
 We explored multiple names and directions before finding 'Tandem'.
+{{< figure src="/img/tdm-brand/tdm-teaser-logo.jpg" alt="Tandem Logo" >}}

 The output from working with Wolff Olins was a 'minimal viable brand' and a set of guidelines that the Tandem team could take and evolve over time.
-The guidelines included brand principles, a logo, colour palette, typography, photography and iconography styles, TOV principles and user personas.
+The guidelines included brand principles, a logo, a new font, colour palette, typography, photography and iconography styles, TOV principles and user personas.
-{{< figure src="/img/tdm-brand/tdm-teaser-logo.jpg" alt="Tandem Logo" >}}
+{{< figure src="/img/tdm-brand/tdm-teaser-font.jpg" alt="Tandem Hand Font" >}}
 {{< figure src="/img/tdm-brand/tandem-teaser-guidelines.jpg" alt="Tandem Guidelines" >}}

 The brand expression was born from the collaboration with Co-Founders.
 This is embodied in the logo and all other graphic elements.
 The hand-drawn line is the basis for the typeface, icons and other elements used across brand communications and digital products.